JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Replaces certain folder names in a fully-qualified path with their associated environment string.

 ```
-FUNCTION AfxPathUnExpandEnvStrings (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathUnExpandEnvStrings (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |